AG7GN/networking/hamwan-arden-home-README.md

 	- In the field after the ':', add the port for your device.
 	- In the field after the '/', add whatever remaining part of the URL is needed for others to access your device.
 This will vary depending on the device.
 In some cases this field contains nothing.
 	- Click __Add__.
-	- Repeat the previous steps in this section for each unique service you want to make available from this device.
+	- Repeat the previous 5 steps for each unique service you want to make available from this device.
 For this example, we need 2 entries, one for port `80` and one for port `554`.
 	- Click __Save Changes__.

 Your device should now be available to anyone on the AREDN mesh.